netdata/netdata/packaging/installer/OTHERS.md

 This command will output `OK, VALID` to confirm that the script is intact and has not been tampered with.

 **If your shell fails to handle the `kickstart-static64.sh` script:**

-If the one-line installation script fails—for example, if you do not have `bash` installed—you can use the following commands to run
+If the one-line installation script fails—for example, if you do not have `bash` installed—you can use the following commands to download the scripts and run them manually:
-If your shell fails to handle the above one liner, do this:

 ```bash
 # download the script with curl